Akila-bite/SPA-project/README.md

 Create a Firebase project at Firebase Console.
 Add Firebase credentials to your project by setting up the Firebase configuration in the src/firebase.js file.
+ ## IMPROVEMENTS THAT COULD BE MADE
+ -a pop up modal, or page transfer to a login when a user who isn't registered and logged in to their Foodify account tries to access the Favorites page
+ -More functionalities and dynamic media added to the home page -Login modal visibility can be improved
+ -Users being able to search and filter by specific ingredients

 Contributing
 If you'd like to contribute to the development of Foodify, feel free to fork the repository and create a pull request.
 Make sure to follow the coding standards and write tests where necessary.